 The financial statements are prepared on an annual basis, beginning on the first day of January and ending on the thirty-first day of December each year.

 Presentation and Functional Currency

-The financial statements are presented in United States (US) dollars which is also the functional currency of IESALC.
+The presentation currency of the financial statements is the United States (US) dollars which is also the functional currency of IESALC.

 2.2 Foreign currency transactions